mieubrisse/personal-writing/the-sleep-guide/post.md

 ### I flew west on an airplane and now I'm "jetlagged"

 ### I'm sleep deprived; now what?
+TODO no judgments on your life until the bags/circles under your eyes are gone

+TODO stimulants: caffeine, methamphetamines, modafinil, cocaine

 Fun Sleep Facts